jarod2d/sublime_valign/README.md

 ## Changelog

+#### v1.1.6

+* Added support for aligning by arbitrary strings and added a built-in rule to align by the word "from" (thanks @GerritSommer!)
+* Fixed an issue with alignment involving the first line of the file (thanks @davejamesmiller!)

 #### v1.1.5

 * "var" prefixes are now only treated as an indent if the new setting "treat_var_as_indent" is true.